 Past Policy Fellows:

-Teryn Norris is a nationally recognized social entrepreneur and policy analyst and currently serves as Special Assistant in the Office of the Secretary of Energy, where he focuses on stakeholder engagement, advanced manufacturing, and technology commercialization.
+Teryn Norris currently serves as a Presidential Appointee at the U.S. Department of Energy, where he designs technology commercialization, financing, and manufacturing programs for the $2 billion Office of Energy Efficiency & Renewable Energy (EERE).
+He previously served as Special Assistant to Secretary of Energy Steven Chu.
 He is a recipient of the Truman Scholarship, the highest award in the United States for young public service leaders, and he graduated from Stanford University in 2011 with a B.A. in Public Policy.

-Over the past five years, Teryn has served as a leading young voice for federal policies to strengthen U.S. energy innovation and competitiveness.
-In 2009, he founded a nonprofit organization, Americans for Energy Leadership (AEL), which worked to advance federal support for energy technology innovation and train young energy policy leaders..
+Over the past five years, Teryn has served as a leading young voice for federal policies to strengthen U.S. innovation policy.
+In 2009, he founded a nonprofit organization, Americans for Energy Leadership (AEL), which worked to advance federal support for clean energy and train young energy policy leaders..
 He served as the organization’s President until 2012, when it merged with the Pew Charitable Trusts.